NormSynthesis/ENSS/README.md

 ### Configure and run SENSE

-In order to download SENSE, you just need to click here and download the source code of the project as a zip file.
+In order to install SENSE, [click here](https://github.com/NormSynthesis/SENSE/zipball/master) and download the source code of the project as a zip file.
 Once you open Eclipse, you

 ### Example: cars' coordination